Snoop Dog Shoots Trump Clown Character In New ‘Lavender’ Remix Video

 — Kit Daniels (@KitDaniels1776) March 13, 2017

 Now, as USA Today reports, Snoop Dogg is targeting Trump again.
 Almost literally.
-This time, the iconic performer included a “Trump clown” in his new ‘Lavender’ music video.
+This time, the iconic performer included a “Trump clown” in his new “Lavender” music video.
 And then he shot it.
 Far from the most politically correct of moves, Snoop Dogg blasts the Trump clown with a long barreled handgun that sports a “bang” flag rather than a bullet.
 But the message is clear enough.

 Watch Snoop Dogg in the new video for BadBadNotGood’s ‘Lavender’ featuring a Donald Trump clown: https://t.co/DX6mWbEW33 pic.twitter.com/y2EVpYhtLY